DeFi project website disappears and leaves a trail of victims in Latin America

 The number of users who bought the token is unknown, but there are currently 626 addresses that own TEFI.

 From Argentina, Marcelo told CriptoNoticias how many of those affected by Tedefi’s carpet pull have joined.
 They go to great lengths to track down suspected scammers.
-They’ve tracked down the project addresses and found that the funds were entered into Binance and sold.
+They have tracked down the project addresses and found that the funds were entered into Binance and sold.

 “The issue is that the exchange does not give us data about the owner, so we are trying to file a complaint so that with a special order we can access the data,” said Haase.